2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 The Narrows (bottom-up)

-The iconic Narrows hike is one of America’s top hikes to experience.
-It truly is an otherwordly experience and was hands down the favorite portion of our trip!
+The iconic Narrows hike is one of Americaâs top hikes to experience.
+It truly is an otherworldly experience and was hands down the favorite portion of our trip!
 You hike up through the Virgin River and are surrounded by sculpted sandstone walls and breathtaking views.
-You can choose how far you would like to hike and then return back the way you came.
+You can choose how far you would like to hike and then return the way you came.
 We hiked for 1.5 hours up and then came down.
-It’s so important to come prepared to hike this spot.
+As snow begins to melt, it leads to increased water flow in the Virgin River, affecting hiking conditions in The Narrows.
+Itâs so important to come prepared to hike this spot.
 Here are some tips:

 - Rent proper water shoes and a walking stick.